Other Sunday and Holy Day Readings

 Luke 15:11-32 ~ The Parable of the Lost Son

 11 Then he said, "a man had two sons, 12 and the younger son said to his father, 'Father, give me the share of your estate that should come to me."
 So the father divided the property between them.
 13 After a few days, the younger son collected all his belongings and set off to a distant country where he squandered his inheritance on a life of dissipation.
-14 When he had freely spent everything, a severe famine struck that country and he found himself in dire need.
+14 When he had freely spent everything, a severe famine struck that country, and he found himself in dire need.
 15 So he hired himself out to one of the local citizens who sent him to his farm to tend the swine.
 16 And he longed to eat his fill of the pods on which the swine fed, but nobody gave him any.
 17 Coming to his senses he thought, 'How many of my father's hired workers have more than enough food to eat, but here am I, dying from hunger.
-18 I shall get up and go to my father and I shall say to him, "Father, I have sinned against heaven and against you.
+18 I shall get up and go to my father, and I shall say to him, "Father, I have sinned against heaven and against you.
 19 I no longer deserve to be called your son; treat me as you would treat one of your hired workers."
 20 So he got up and went back to his father.
 While he was still a long way off, his father caught sight of him, and was filled with compassion.
 He ran to his son, embraced him and kissed him.
 21 His son said to him, 'Father, I have sinned against heaven and against you; I no longer deserve to be called your son.'
 22 But his father ordered his servants, 'Quickly bring the finest robe and put it on him; put a ring on his finger and sandals on his feet.
 23 Take the fattened calf and slaughter it.
 Then let us celebrate with a feast, 24 because this son of mine was dead, and has come to life again; he was lost, and has been found.'
 Then the celebration began.
 25 Now the older son had been out in the field and, on his way back, as he neared the house, he heard sound of music and dancing.
 26 He called one of the servants and asked what this might mean.
-27 The servant said to him, 'Your brother has returned and your father has slaughtered the fattened calf because he has him back safe and sound.'
+27 The servant said to him, 'Your brother has returned, and your father has slaughtered the fattened calf because he has him back safe and sound.'
 28 He became angry, and when he refused to enter the house, his father came out and pleaded with him.
 29 He said to his father in reply, 'Look, all these years I served you and not once did I disobey your orders; yet you never gave me even a young goat to feast on with my friends.
 29 But when you son returns who swallowed up your property with prostitutes, for him you slaughter the fattened calf.'
 31 He said to him, 'My son, you are here with me always; everything I have is yours.
 32 But now we must celebrate and rejoice, because your brother was dead and has come to life again; he was lost and has been found.'"

-In verse11 Jesus begins His parable with the statement: "a man had two sons ..."
-He begins by setting the contrast in the story between the character of the two sons-the younger son who left because he thought he wanted the absolute freedom to live as he wished without any obligations except to himself and the elder son, the father's heir, who dutifully served the father and stayed at home.
-The parable is divided into two parts: the estrangement of the younger son followed by his return and reconciliation with the father (verses 11-24), and the elder son's anger when his brother returns (verses 25-31).
+In verse11, Jesus begins His parable with the statement: "a man had two sons ...."
+He starts by setting the contrast in the story between the character of the two sons—the younger son who left because he thought he wanted the absolute freedom to live as he wished without any obligations except to himself and the elder son, the father's heir, who dutifully served the father and stayed at home.
+The parable divides into two parts: the estrangement of the younger son followed by his return and reconciliation with the father (verses 11-24), and the elder son's anger when his brother returns (verses 25-31).
 As in all Jesus' parables, the elements of the story are symbolic and point to Jesus' teaching on our relationship with God and His kingdom and the estrangement caused by sin.
 Each of the people in the parable represents what is greater than the story presents:

 |Symbolic comparisons in the Parable of the Lost Son (Lk 15:11-32)|